Nyamyc Side Effects

 Generic Name: nystatin topical

-Note: This document contains side effect information about nystatin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Nyamyc.
+Note: This page contains side effects data for the generic drug nystatin topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Nyamyc.

 For the Consumer

 Applies to nystatin topical: vaginal cream, vaginal tablet